ocollins/CaloriesCalculator/README.md

 This Calculator will show the users how many calories they used up while exercising.
 They will be able to select a type of exercise from a comprehensive list to provide accurate estimate.
-The following formula will be used Total Calories Burned = METS x weight (kg) x time (hours) Where METS is number of kcal / kg / hour and will be obtained for different physical activities from a DataBase table???
+The following formula will be used for the calculations:
+Total Calories Burned = METS x weight (kg) x time (hours) Where METS is number of kcal / kg / hour and will be obtained for different physical activities from a DataBase table???
 XML file???.

 ##Project Goal: